syncfusion-content/angular-docs/angular-2/BulletGraph/Getting-started.md

 **Show Tooltip**

 You can use a Tooltip in your application to display any information.
-The tooltip is enabled by setting the **visible** property in tooltip to **True.**
+The tooltip is enabled by setting the **visible** property in tooltip to **True**.

 {% highlight javascript %}